-Account Uses Keyfactor Command Service Account Keyfactor Command Service, Keyfactor Command Management Portal (Application Pool), Keyfactor Command APIs, Keyfactor Command Logi Report Access Keyfactor Orches- trator Service Account Keyfactor Orchestrator access to Keyfactor Command Server and Keyfactor Orchestrator on-machine operations, where applicable
+Account Uses Keyfactor Command Keyfactor Command Service, Keyfactor Command Management Portal (Applic- Service Account ation Pool), Keyfactor API, Keyfactor Command Logi Report Access

+Account Uses Keyfactor Orches- trator Service Account Keyfactor Orchestrator access to Keyfactor Command Server and Keyfactor Orchestrator on-machine operations, where applicable

-2.4.2.5 Create Active Directory Groups to Control Access to Keyfactor Command Features
+2.4.2.6 Create Groups to Control Access to Keyfactor Command Features

-Keyfactor Command uses Active Directory groups to control access to the various Keyfactor Command features.
+Keyfactor Command uses groups to control access to the various Keyfactor Command features.
 The Keyfactor Command Management Portal supports multiple groups with different levels of access to the portal.
 During the installation, at least one group or user must be entered to grant full administrative access to the portal.
 After installation, additional groups can be configured through the Keyfactor Command Management Portal to grant more limited access to the portal.

 Important: The built-in Active Directory groups Domain Admins and Enterprise Admins cannot be used directly to grant access to the Management Portal due to how these groups function within Windows.
 You can create a custom Active Directory group, reference that group in the Management Portal, and add the built-in Domain Admins or Enterprise Admins group to that custom group, if desired.